jbizzlefoshizzle/Financial_Analysis-and-Voter_Results/README.md

 - the winner of the election based on popular vote.

 #### Warning!
-The PyPoll directory is missing election_data.csv.
+The PyPoll directory is missing `election_data.csv`.
 Due to its massive file size, I could not upload it from my local repository to my remote one.
 As a result, the script will not properly run.